TheRenegadeCoder/pymon/README.md

 83. "When should I use newInstance?" by Shivam Engineer
 84. "What is an observer pattern?" by Jayshuk Pandrangi
 85. "What is a loop invariant?" by Jayshuk Pandrangi
+86. "What is MVC?" by Yuheng Long (Simon)

 ---